 Employees need to feel safe when they return to the workplace and seeing clear measures in place to promote social distancing and additional hygiene procedures.
 Reducing touchpoints and clear visual communication are key components in any back to work strategy.
 There should be no doubt as to which desks are clean and available for them to use.

-Many organizations are already investigating how to reduce touch points in their offices, but some are looking at different touchless technology that does not require physical touch – for example, smart wireless charging that allows a one-touch action that triggers a number of smart experiences.
+Many organizations are already investigating how to reduce touch points in their offices, but some are looking at different touchless technology that does not require physical touch.

-When employees place their phones on a Chargifi wireless charging spot, they check-in and claim a desk, without having to speak with anyone or touching any shared screens, while simultaneously charging their phone.
+Employees can check-in and claim a desk via their mobile app, without having to speak with anyone or touching any shared screens.
 Going contactless will also help manage clean desk policy more effectively by keeping desks free of cables and easier to clean.

 With a lower office capacity in the new normal workplace, there is a greater need to use data to understand how desks are being used, and make better data-driven office space planning decisions moving forward with space management software.
 As employees make booking requests, facilities teams can access data on how different spaces and assets are being used.